intellij-rust/intellij-rust/README.md

 You're encouraged to contribute to the plugin in any form if you've found any issues or missing functionality that you'd want to see.
-Check out [CONTRIBUTING.md] to learn how to setup the project and [ARCHITECTURE] to understand the high level structure of the code base.
+Check out [CONTRIBUTING.md] to learn how to setup the project and [ARCHITECTURE.md] to understand the high level structure of the code base.
 Good first bugs are tagged with [up-for-grab].